 Use your new accounts in moderation

 This may even show up on your credit report as proof that you have a consistent positive payment history.

 Keep your balances low

 Creditors may view this as excessive debt which you aren’t likely to pay back, and may cause your credit more harm than good.

 Consider asking for help

-Staying current on a car loan or a major credit card payments, even at small amounts, can speed up the process of rebuilding your credit in your own name.
+Staying current on a car loan or major credit card payments, even at small amounts, can speed up the process of rebuilding your credit in your own name.

 Remember when asking people that you shouldn’t be offended if they say no. This can be a big thing you’re asking of them, especially if they’re secretly struggling with debt themselves.

 Don’t expect major companies to start lining up to offer you credit because you’ve paid off your Trust Deed – by starting small, staying patient and making timely repayments your credit file is more likely to grow more quickly than if you try to rush the process.

-There are no clear cut methods which are guaranteed to help build your credit, but by following this advice you’re a lot more likely to get back on track with minimal growing pains.
+There are no guarantees to help to rebuilding your credit after completing a term of repayment, but by following this advice you’re a lot more likely to get back on track with minimal growing pains.